ryanmaguire/newtonian_black_holes/README.md

 | C        | tcc            |   80.480 | tcc version 0.9.27                       |
 | Python   | CPython        | 5552.407 | Python 3.9.2                             |
 | IDL      | GDL            | 9554.826 | GNU Data Language, Version 0.9.9         |

+Compilers marked with a * were release about two years after the others on the list.
+Hence this may be comparing apples and oranges.
+The newer benchmarks below use up-to-date implementations and are more suitable for comparisons.

 These newer benchmarks used a Ryzen 9 7950x on Debian 12.